-This field guide has been adapted from the NTP Turtle monitoring field guide - Edition 7, June 2015, with kind permission from the Cape Conservation Group Inc.
+This field guide has been adapted from the Ningaloo Turtle Program Turtle Monitoring Guide - Edition 7, June 2015, with kind permission of the Cape Conservation Group Inc.

-The NTP Turtle monitoring field guide was compiled using documentation from various sources and with the assistance of many people who are thanked and acknowledged: Australian Government, Department of Environment and Heritage; Cape Conservation Group; former Department of Parks and Wildlife (now DBCA); Florida Fish and Wildlife Conservation Commission; IUCN/SSC Marine Turtle Specialist Group; David Waayers; Environmental Protection Agency; Queensland Parks and Wildlife Service; Natural Heritage Trust, WWF Australia.
+The NTP Turtle Monitoring guide was compiled using documentation from various sources and with the assistance of many people who are thanked and acknowledged: Australian Government, Department of Environment and Heritage; Cape Conservation Group; Department of Parks and Wildlife; Florida Fish and Wildlife Conservation Commission; IUCN/SSC Marine Turtle Specialist Group; David Waayers; Environmental Protection Agency; Queensland Parks and Wildlife Service; Natural Heritage Trust, WWF Australia.

-First edition of the NTP Turtle monitoring field guide was prepared by Sharon McKinna-Jones; edited by Roland Mau, Susie Bedford and Linda Reinhold.
+First edition of the NTP Turtle Monitoring guide was prepared by Sharon McKinna-Jones; edited by Roland Mau, Susie Bedford and Linda Reinhold.

-Second edition prepared by Fabian Trinnie; edited by Susie Bedford, Raquel Carter, Roland Mau and Kim McGrath.
+Second edition prepared by Fabian Trinnie; edited by Susie Bedford, Raquel Carter, Roland Mau and Kim McGrath